 You must have an idea or story, however simple, and you need to make sure it’s clear.
 Try writing it down in 50 words or one tweet: if you can’t do this, you probably need to rethink or simplify the idea.
 Film story tips and ideas

 Once you’ve got your idea, you can think about how to turn it into a film.
 There are lots of different ways of doing this.
 A mindmap, where you write down all the ideas that might help, can be a good place to start.

 You could write a treatment.
 This is a detailed description of the story and how it will look and sound on film.

 If your film has actors and dialogue, you should write a script.
 There’s a standard script format.

-If your scenes are complex, you can make storyboards to help work out how you’re going to film them.
+You can make storyboards to help plan how you’re going to film a scene.
 Working out the shots in advance will help you make sure you get everything you need on the day.
-These are a good way to make sure that the shots make sense together.
+Storyboarding will also help you film shots that make sense together.